Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 4. No Restrictions

 A home birth gives you the freedom to choose the number of people you want to be a part of your special moment.
 You can choose to be just you, your partner, and your midwife, or you can choose to have your partner, your older children, your mom, your doula, your birth photographer, your friends, your siblings, and/or your or even your dog or cat.
 (There’s nothing like snuggling up with your pet when you want some extra comfort.)
-The hospital may restrict you to two or three people maximum.
+The hospital may restrict you to a maximum of two or three people.
 And, there will be 5-8 other people in your room while you’re pushing who you’ve never seen before.
 At least you’ll have two or three people at a home birth you know and trust…

 My client, in between contractions saying hi to her first born.